Teaching Jobs at University of Florida with Visa Sponsorship

 Which visa types does University of Florida commonly use for Teaching roles?

 UF sponsors several visa types for teaching staff depending on the role and the candidate's situation.
 H-1B is standard for full-time faculty and lecturer positions.
-J-1 Exchange Visitor status is often used for visiting faculty or shorter-term appointments.
+J-1 visa Exchange Visitor status is often used for visiting faculty or shorter-term appointments.
 TN visas apply to Canadian and Mexican nationals in qualifying roles.
 UF also supports F-1 OPT for recent graduates in eligible teaching positions, and can initiate EB-2 or EB-3 Green Card sponsorship for permanent faculty hires.

 What qualifications does University of Florida expect for Teaching positions?